Aim of this information

 - Institute for People with Criminal Records – The Institute’s mission is to engage diverse stakeholders, including collaborations with the business and law enforcement communities, to advance equal justice in various ways.

-- Practical self-help information – More information on education.
+- Practical self-help information – More information on universities and colleges and the Rehabilitation of Offenders Act.

 - To read personal stories – You can read stories about this posted on theRecord, our online magazine.